 However, this loving approach doesn't mean that conflict has been removed from the activism:

 "I think that you can love someone and be in conflict with them," [Poo] says.
 "And I think that it's the same thing when we're trying to transform a fundamentally unequal society.
 There's a level of discomfort and conflict that has to happen in order for us to achieve a more loving fate."

 When Poo started organizing domestic workers in 2000, many thought she was taking on an impossible task.
 Domestic workers were too dispersed, spread out over too many homes.
 Even Poo had described the world of domestic work as the "Wild West."

 Poo grew up in a family that taught her the value of social justice.
 Her parents, a scientist and a doctor, immigrated to the United States from Taiwan, where her father was a pro-democracy activist.
-After growing up in California and Connecticut, Ai-jen Poo's career as an activist began when she was majoring in Women's Studies at Columbia University.
-She joined one hundred fellow students in an occupation of the university library to demand that Columbia develop a new curriculum to reflect the rich diversity of the student body.
+After growing up in California and Connecticut, Ai-jen Poo's career as an activist began when she was majoring in women's studies at Columbia University.
+She joined one hundred fellow students in an occupation of the university library demanding that Columbia develop a new curriculum reflecting the rich diversity of the student body.
 As a result of the protest, Columbia established a Center for the Study of Ethnicity and Race.